Alessandro Lucarelli: Coaching career

-In June 2017, Lucarelli began studying for his UEFA A Licence at Coverciano.
+In June 2017, Lucarelli began studying for his UEFA A Licence at Coverciano, going on to become manager of the team from 2018 to 2021.
+Lucarelli began a managerial contract with Vastese in Italy in 2022, managing 27 matches and in the Italian league before the end of his contract in 2023.
+During this time, Vastese scored 26 goals and 29 points, with an average of 2:1 per match.
+As of 2024, Lucarelli is working at Parma once more as a loan manager.

 Personal life

 Lucarelli was born in Livorno, the younger brother of Cristiano Lucarelli, who played for Livorno and the Italy national football team.
 Both the Lucarelli brothers captained their respective clubs for the 2006–07 season.
 Alessandro's son, Matteo, now plays for Bulgarian Tsarsko Selo, on loan from Parma.